Decoction Mash Calculator

 What is the difference between tea and decoction?
 Tea is typically made by steeping herbs or tea leaves in hot water, while decoction involves boiling the ingredients to extract flavors and compounds more effectively.

-See also Potentiometer Calculator
+See also Bread Dough Hydration Calculator

 What pots should not be used for decoction?
 Pots made of materials that may react with the ingredients or are not heat-resistant should not be used for decoction.
 Stainless steel and enamel-coated pots are commonly used.